Cairo, Illinois: Geography

 Cairo is located at the confluence of the Ohio River with the Mississippi, near Mounds, Illinois.
 The elevation above sea level is 315 ft.
 The lowest point in the state of Illinois is located in Cairo at the Mississippi River.

-According to the 2021 census gazetteer files, Cairo has a total area of 9.11 sqmi, of which 6.99 sqmi (or 76.72%) is land and 2.12 sqmi (or 23.28%) is water.
+In the 2021 census, Cairo has a total area of 9.11 sqmi, of which 6.99 sqmi (or 76.72%) is land and 2.12 sqmi (or 23.28%) is water.

 Climate

 The city of Cairo has a humid subtropical climate (Köppen Cfa) and has many characteristics of a city in the Upper South.
-Summers are hot and humid, with a daily average in July of 79 °F and temperatures reaching 90 °F on an average of 40 days annually.
+Summers are hot and humid, with a daily average in July of 79 °F. Temperatures reach 90 °F on an average of 40 days annually.
 Winters are generally cool with mild periods, though extended stretches of cold can occur.
-Cairo's winter is typically mild by Illinois standards, as the January daily average is 34 °F. Precipitation is spread relatively uniformly throughout the year.
-On average, Cairo's low elevation and proximity to the Mississippi and Ohio rivers prevent strong winter lows and plunging temperatures; however, during the summer months, those similar features retain heat and humidity, creating muggy conditions.
+Cairo's winter is typically mild by Illinois standards.
+The January daily average is 34 °F.

+Precipitation is spread relatively uniformly throughout the year.
+On average, Cairo's low elevation and proximity to the Mississippi and Ohio rivers prevent strong winter lows and plunging temperatures.
+During the summer months, those similar features retain heat and humidity, creating muggy conditions.